Random Team Generator

 The board balance score is a setup diagnostic, not a promise that the game itself is balanced.
 It penalizes visible board risks: hot-number adjacency, repeated-number adjacency, low-number adjacency when disallowed, resource clusters, large differences in total pip value by resource type, and strong harbor bonuses from ports next to useful production.
 The harbor bonus penalty is capped at 12 points of the 100-point score.
 A high score means the generated setup follows the selected constraints closely; a lower score means the board is more volatile or the selected constraints were difficult to satisfy together.

-Track player scores for board games, card games, party games, and casual competitions.
+Track and adjust player or team scores for board games, card games, party games, classroom activities, and casual competitions.